LeonDWong/notes/web-security.md

 #### RESOLUTION

 Avoid to insert unstrusted data to html.
 It u need, try serialize it before you take it to you web.
 Some tool like [Yahoo/xss-filters](https://github.com/yahoo/xss-filters) can help you in a convinient way.
-And also
+And also developer can use [CSP(Content-Security-Policy)](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Content-Security-Policy) or [X-XXS-Protection](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/X-XSS-Protection) to prevent XSS attack.